qalle2/nes-util/README.md

         mirroring: name table mirroring (h=horizontal, v=vertical, f=four-screen)
         extraRam: does the game have extra RAM
         return: 16 bytes
+        on error: raise QneslibError

+    is_mapper_known(mapper)
+        Is the mapper known by this program?
+(If not, mapper functions are more likely to return incorrect info.)
+        mapper: iNES mapper number (0x00-0xff)
+        return: bool

     is_prg_bankswitched(prgSize, mapper)
         Does the game use PRG ROM bankswitching?
 (May give false positives, especially if the